Beyond The image

 In order to address these concerns, Dajee started experimenting with painting and developing new ways of depicting nature.
 The method he finally landed on was to layer oil and acrylic paint thickly on to canvas and then scrape the paint off using a lino printing blocks into which he had carved into wood patterns.

-‘I really liked the idea that I was using the printing block as an active paintbrush rather than how it is traditionally used, as a passive recipient of colour...
+‘I really liked the idea that I was using the printing block as an active paintbrush rather than how it is traditionally used, as a passive recipient of color...
 The materiality (of the work) was also very important to me.
 The paint dried thickly and created ravines and hillsides on the canvas.
 It reminded me that actually, the canvas is the skin of art, it is both a barrier as well as a point of connection to the outside world. ’

 The works are often overlaid with quotes, forms or numbers interweaving with the wood patterned surface.
 In part they are ‘action’ paintings, working out many of the same ideas seen in the art of Oscar Murillo or Lucien Smith.
 As with many of these painters, Dajee’s work points to the idea that humans are merely processors of the planet with ‘art’ being the trace left behind.

-In 2014 Walter Robinson disparagingly called these works “Zombie Formalism”, both because they revived the dead dreams of Clembent Greenberg’s abstract expressionism and are, for the most part, reductive methods of painting focussed more on the process of how the work was made.
+In 2014 Walter Robinson disparagingly called these works “Zombie Formalism”, both because they revived the dead dreams of Clement Greenberg’s abstract expressionism and are, for the most part, reductive methods of painting focussed more on the process of how the work was made.
 The paintings are merely process, however they are often about humans as that process.
 We often think of Frankenstein’s monster as a zombie, bringing back dead flesh to life, however in the modern era he is more closely akin to an android.
 Born of the very latest wetware technology, the story highlights some of the most striking fears of the technological world, that we will one day be replaced.
 Dajee’s works, as with many other Zombie Formalist painters resonate with these modern day fears but also introduces a third element and asking the viewer, where does nature fit into this?